 (Founder and President)

-Through Veteran Home Guardians, Travis brings these leadership lessons full circle.
-His vision is to provide paid, purpose-driven work to veterans while supporting disabled and homebound fellow service members—ensuring that no veteran is forgotten and everyone has someone standing beside them.
+Through Veteran Home Guardians, Travis brings his leadership and values full circle.
+His vision is to create paid, purpose-driven work for veterans while providing essential in-home support to disabled and homebound service members—ensuring that no veteran is forgotten and that every veteran has someone standing beside them.

 Emily Elizabeth Leece.
 Esq